deciduously/music/post.md

 Recall above that we saw we're going to run a loop like this:  `for (i = 0; i < 1; i += 0.0001)`.
 If one were to, say, calculate a bunch of points along a single cycle of a sine wave like this one, it sure seems like this loop could get the job done.

-In simple cases, a sound at a specific pitch is a result of that sound's frequency.
-The higher the frequency, or closer together the peaks, the higher the pitch.
+The higher the frequency, or closer together the peaks of (maximum positive amplitudes), the higher the pitch.

 ![frequency](https://upload.wikimedia.org/wikipedia/commons/e/ea/Wave_frequency.gif)

 Sound is a continuous spectrum of frequency, but when we make music we tend to prefer [notes](https://en.wikipedia.org/wiki/Musical_note) at set frequencies, or pitches.
-I'm using  [frequency](https://en.wikipedia.org/wiki/Fundamental_frequency) and [pitch](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, but go Wiki-diving if you want to learn about the distinction and nuance at play here.
+I'm using [fundamental frequency](https://en.wikipedia.org/wiki/Fundamental_frequency) and pitch interchangeably, because for this application specifically they are, but go Wiki-diving if you want to learn about the distinction and nuance at play here.
 The nature of sound is super cool but super complex and outside of the scope of this post - we just want to hear some numbers sing, we don't need to hear a full orchestra.

 One of the super cool things about it is the [octave](https://en.wikipedia.org/wiki/Octave).
 Octaves just sound related, you know?